-The MAT program can be completed in 15 months with full-time participation — May through the following summer — or part time in an individualized program of study.
+The MAT program is 36 credits and can be completed in 15 months with full-time participation — May through the following summer — or part time in an individualized program of study.
 A full-time program of study includes:

 - One of ESS 441, ESC 452, EMA 405, or MLC 466 (on-campus, evening class) or ERL 440 and EDW 472 (for English teachers)

 - ERL 537: Literacy Across the Curriculum (online)

 In addition, MAT students will complete six credit hours of content-specific course work.
 Content course work can be completed online or on campus depending on College of Liberal Arts and Sciences offerings.

 The MAT path of study will result in 24 credit hours of education requirements, six credit hours of content requirements, and six credit hours of student teaching.

 Master of Arts in Teaching - Secondary Education